MrNovado/circle-of-5ths/README.md

 - can play selected chords
   - must choose `go howler` at the beginning
   - piano sprite is built using FL Studio
-  - howler uses `html5` audio so having hardware acceleration is advised
-  - howler may hang trying to load sections of piano sprite (~6MB total)
-    - ~~disabled hardware acceleration is the main suspect~~
-    - ~~but reloading the app a few times usually resolves the issue regardless, so hard to tell exactly~~
-    - should be resolved via complete preloading at the start, but will see
   - see console for additional event/chord info